rudolf1118/rudolf1118/README.md

 # 💫 About Me:
 I’m Rudolf Harutyunyan, a Software Engineer with a background in Applied Mathematics and Computer Science from the National Polytechnic University of Armenia.
 I specialize in backend development, particularly with Node.js, and have experience connecting logistic and e-commerce platforms, working with AWS, and designing real-time chat applications.
-I’m passionate about algorithms, data structures, and learning tools like Docker, Kubernetes, and RabbitMQ to enhance my expertise
+I’m passionate about algorithms, data structures and technologies like AWS, Message Brokers.

 ## 🌐 Socials: